-And the Whistler TRX-1 is designed for that purpose.
-In this review, we’d like to highlight its features, drawbacks, and give you a consumer opinion so you can get a full perspective on how it works.
-Without further adieu, let’s start the review!
+And the Whistler TRX 1 is designed for that purpose.
+In this review, we highlight its features, drawbacks, and consumer opinions as well.

 - Zip Code Programming